 There are several comments about the DVW route, first a couple of points about the literature:

-We started the DVW at Llanuwchllyn at the N end for convenience, and made one major modification to the route: rather than walk up the valley to Bwlch Sirddyn, we climbed the ridge and descended E via Creiglyn Dyfi to pick up the route there.
+We started the DVW at Llanuwchllyn at the northern end for convenience and made one major initial modification to the route: rather than walk up the valley to Bwlch Sirddyn, we climbed the ridge and descended E via Creiglyn Dyfi to pick up the route at the true source of the river.
 This description concentrates on other modifications and observations from our trip.

 Climbing the N ridge to Aran Fawddwy was a great way to start a walk and avoided the question that would have nagged us on the valley route: 'What are we doing down here?.
 We should be up there!'.
 Returning to Erw y Ddafad-ddu we descended via the one weakness in the E face, the steep grassy slope leading to Creiglyn Dyfi and a fine view of the cliffs over the lake.
 A short climb to Foel Hafod-fynydd and a descent NE to Bwlch Sirddyn and we were on the DVW.
 The route is clear past the Rhiw March waterfalls to Llanmawddwy and on the ascent of Cwm Dyniewyd, watch out for the crossing point to the R side which is indicated by a pole across the Afon Pumryd by a boulder.
 Climbing very steeply at the end, we emerged on good grass above the falls.

 Just after passing Ceseiliau with its surprise view of the steep cwm, rather than follow the bridleway it is easier and more logical to continue on the farm track which leads down to the lane at Bwlch Coediog.

 On the ascent of Esgair Ddu (880105), the bridleway is another theoretical joke and takes a daft line anyway.
 From Craig-For, we climbed easily SW directly up the side of the shallow ravine and continued in the same direction to the fence, where we walked along it a short way to the stile.